 This organisation completely exceeds its duty and sits on top of the cake for their amazing, constant work in protecting Kenya’s wildlife.
 I had known about Sheldrick’s work for years before I finally got the chance to visit, but what I experienced at this elephant orphanage was far better than what I could have possibly imagined.

-To be completely honest, I was desperate to visit Nairobi simply so that I would have the change of visiting David Sheldrick Wildlife Trust.
-The idea to visit this part of the world was driven by the fact that I had been fostering an elephant with this organisationg for nearly 2 years, and I really wanted to meet her!
+To be completely honest, I was desperate to visit Nairobi simply so that I would have the chance of visiting David Sheldrick Wildlife Trust.
+The idea to visit this part of the world was driven by the fact that I had been fostering an elephant with this organisation for nearly 2 years, and I really wanted to meet her!

 Finally, in September 2017, I made it!

 We arrived in Nairobi, Kenya at 9 pm on a Sunday night, and on Monday morning we were on our way to the orphanage.
 You can probably gather that I was pretty keen… Before arriving, I knew that this place was very popular amongst tourists, but I was very surprised to see just how many people were lining up at the gates.